munificent/craftinginterpreters/book/calls-and-functions.md

 ^code compile-call

 We've already consumed the `(` token, so next we compile the arguments using a separate `argumentList()` helper.
-That returns the number of arguments it compiled.
-Each argument expression will leave its value the stack in preparation for the call.
-After that, we emit a new `OP_CALL` instruction to invoke the function.
-We use the number of passed arguments as an operand.
-That way, the VM knows how many slots on top of the stack are used for the call.
+That function returns the number of arguments it compiled.
+Each argument expression generates code which leaves its value on the stack in preparation for the call.
+After that, we emit a new `OP_CALL` instruction to invoke the function, using the argument count as an operand.

-We parse the arguments using this guy:
+We compile the arguments using this guy:

 ^code argument-list

-It's similar to what we wrote for jlox.
-It keeps chewing through arguments as long as it finds a comma after each expression.
+That code should look familiar from jlox.
+It chews through arguments as long as it finds commas after each expression.
 Once it runs out, it consumes the final closing parenthesis and we're done.

 Well, almost.
 Back in jlox, we added a compile-time check that you don't pass more than 255 arguments to a call.
 At the time, I said that was because clox would need a similar limit.
-Now you understand why -- since we stuff the argument count into the bytecode as a single-byte operand, we can only go up to
-255. We need to verify that in this compiler too:
+Now you can see why -- since we stuff the argument count into the bytecode as a single-byte operand, we can only go up to 255.
+We need to verify that in this compiler too:

 ^code arg-limit (1 before, 1 after)